A hand holds a lightbulb filled with coins above financial reports and a calculator.

 If organizations can count on anything (especially for SaaS), it’s change.
 Change is coming quicker and with greater frequency.
 Customer demands and expectations are rising.
 This means greater pressure to provide more regular updates — that function properly.

 Today’s technology curve demands more frequent and rigorous testing of more updates.
-Organizations not releasing constant updates are at a competitive disadvantage, and end up dealing with the fallout later on.
+Organizations not releasing constant updates are at a competitive disadvantage and end up dealing with the fallout later on.

 Thankfully, automated testing is less of a burden on resources than hiring a full testing team.
 With the right regimen in place, organizations can not just survive, but thrive.

 A typical waterfall approach comes, for many, with fear of change.
 A company that’s had a stable implementation doesn’t want to go near change in case something goes wrong.
 Then routine maintenance delays become habitualized.
-Organizations with this mindset proudly adopt the adage, if it ain’t broke, don’t fix it.
+Organizations with this mindset proudly adopt the adage, If it ain’t broke, don’t fix it.

 However, the problem with this approach is that after five years and much delay, the system is inherently broken and it does need fixing.
 What could’ve been an unobtrusive patch is now a new, major project for an organization — with greater cost and risk.
 Aligning people and capital disrupts other ongoing projects and regular business functions.

-Companies would often like to change but are held back by risk aversion.
+Companies would often like to change, but are held back by risk aversion.
 But more incremental updates actually reduce overall risk.
 And if it can’t be avoided, is it not better to move ahead as soon as the need is identified?

 The number one bottleneck for rapid solution deployment is a badly implemented testing phase (generally at the end).
 More critically, organizations already know this.

-The problem is that regardless of how well-intentioned project implementation is, typical life cycles leave them until the end of the process, which ultimately delays the project overall.
+The problem is that, regardless of how well-intentioned project implementation is, typical life cycles leave them until the end of the process, which ultimately delays the project overall.
 Pushing testing to the eleventh hour creates problems that ripple through the supply chain.

 By testing earlier in the implementation cycle, defects are spotted long before the very end.
 Because testing is integrated as a fundamental part of the process from the very start, there’s less cleaning up at the end with project-stalling bottlenecks.